In the guide below though, we look at how sustainable, eco friendly and cruelty free real leather (from animals) might be across it’s various stages.

 – peta.org.au, and wikipedia.org

-In many cases, cows are raised primarily for beef and milk (and other dairy products), and leather makes up a much smaller total value of the cow compared to these two primary products.
+Several sources indicate that cows are raised primarily for beef and milk (and other dairy products), and leather is mostly a by-product of farming cows for these primary products.

-Most leather comes from cows primarily raised for the beef and milk … and leather [coming from skin/hides] is a co product of these products [and the beef/dairy industries]
+Most leather comes from cows primarily raised for the beef and milk [i.e. the beef and dairy industries] … and leather [coming from skin/hides] is a co product of these products (peta.org)

 The leather industry will never keep the meat industry going [and, this is especially true in places where there is poverty and the rest of the cow can be utilized]